 Sometimes errors are the result of more general forms of malpractice, such as miscommunication between doctors and nurses.
 The simple fact is, birth is a complicated process involving many steps and often numerous medical professionals.
 That opens the door to costly errors that could have significant and permanent consequences for your baby.

-Proving A Birth Injury Was Caused By Medical Malpractice
+Proving A Birth Injury Was Caused By Medical Malpractice in Chicago

 Not every birth injury is attributable to medical malpractice.
 For the parent to prove it is, he or she must show that the doctor failed to adhere to the established standard of care owed to the mother and baby.
 That means the level of care that an average doctor would owe in similar circumstances.
 Put another way, that the medical professional committed unreasonable errors or omissions that ultimately harmed the baby or mother.